-For example, many people experience a fear of heights when they look out of a tall building, out of a skyscraper, for example.
-They know that they are perfectly safe, that they are not going to fall, and that they are in no danger whatsoever.
+For example, many people experience a fear of heights when they look out of a tall building, for example.
+They know that they are perfectly safe, they will not fall, and that they are in no danger.

 But they still feel uneasy, if not sometimes highly anxious.
-It seems totally irrational, and it is.
+It seems irrational, and it is.

 But for millions of years, when people looked down from a very high place, they weren’t in a building.
 They were probably up in a tree or at the edge of a cliff, and they had every reason to be nervous and careful.

 In fact, those individuals who were not nervous were often careless and didn’t survive.
-So, we are the descendants of people who were uneasy and cautious in high places.
+We are the descendants of people who were uneasy and cautious in high places.

-Yes, it makes no sense in a tall building, but we didn’t have skyscrapers until the last 150 years or so.
-Human evolution occurred over millions of years, and today we sometimes see vestiges of our old responses from back when we were all hunters and gatherers.
+It makes no sense in a tall building, but skyscrapers did have not existed until the last 150 years or so.
+Human evolution occurred over millions of years, and today, we sometimes see vestiges of our old responses from back when we were hunters and gatherers.

-This idea that some of people’s puzzling behaviors are rooted in our evolutionary past continues to crop up again and again.
+This idea that some of human being’s puzzling behaviors are rooted in our evolutionary past continues to crop up again and again.